 - 1 tablespoon fresh lime juice

-- Cooked white rice or flour or corn tortillas, warmed
+- Cooked white rice or warm tortillas (optional)

 - 1. To make the Braised Chicken With Tomatillos in your slow cooker, see the Slow Cooker Variation below.

 To make the Braised Chicken With Tomatillos on the stovetop, heat the oil in a large sauté pan over medium-high heat.
 Salt and pepper the chicken pieces on all sides.
 Working in batches, sear the chicken until browned on all sides, about 8 minutes.
 Transfer the chicken to a plate.

 - 2. Reduce the heat to medium, add the onion to the pan, and cook until softened, 3 to 5 minutes.
 Add the stock or broth, stirring to scrape up any browned bits from the bottom of the pan.
 Add the roasted chiles, garlic, tomatillos, chopped cilantro, and cumin.
 Bring to a boil, then reduce the heat to low.
 Return the chicken and any juices that’ve collected on the plate to the pan, cover, and simmer, turning once, until the chicken is opaque throughout, 20 to 30 minutes, depending on the size and type.
 (Smaller pieces of chicken, boneless pieces, and white meat will cook more quickly than larger pieces, bone-in pieces, and dark meat.)
 Transfer the chicken to a platter and tent with foil to keep warm.